tigerfarm/tfptaskrouter/README.md

 - Workers can accept or reject a task.
 - If a worker's reservation times out, the worker status is changed to unavailable.
 - A worker can end a conference call which disconnects all participants.
-- If a task is set to wrapping, it is automatically reset to completed.
-This avoids a worker not being able to reset their status.
+- If a task is set to wrapping after the conference call has ended, the task is automatically reset to completed.
+This allows the worker to take another call task.

-Worker application screen print:
+Application screen print:

 <img src="docTR_Worker.jpg" width="300"/>